-- F) high pressure for exteriors low pressure for interiors, including the bilge and livewell areas, and flush your engine cooling system.
-Leave drain plugs out during transport. - Be sure to drain livewells prior to moving to a new lake or stream, and only clean fish in the same body of water in which they were caught.
-Do not move or dump water or organisms from one body of water into any other body of water.
-Preferably dispose of unwanted fish parts in the trash. - Drying your boat and other equipment in the sun for at least five days after cleaning is also helpful since some species cannot survive out of water. - A 30-day dry time is required for all sailboats and certain complex motorized boats (inboard, inboard / outboard, or inboard jet drives).
-See page one of this booklet.
+- Prior to entering the park, clean your boat with high pressure hot water (>140 degrees F), including the bilge and livewell areas, and flush your engine cooling system. - 2) Thoroughly clean any mud, vegetation or debris from boats, trailers, fishing equipment, clothing and

+- footwear before moving among different bodies of water. - Be sure to drain livewells prior to moving to a new lake or stream, and only clean fish in the same body of water in which they were caught. - 4) Allowing your boat and other equipment to dry in the sun for at least five days after cleaning is also helpful since some species cannot survive out of water.